robbert-vdh/yabridge/README.md

 There are a few things that should be done before releasing this, including:

 - Fix implementation bugs:
-  - `VstTimeInfo` doesn't get passed to the plugin correctly in `audioMasterGetTime`.
   - Polish GUIs even further.
 There are some todos left in `src/wine-host/editor.{h,cpp}`.
   - There are likely some minor issues left.